awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.VolumeStatus.md

 You can avoid that error by using the `SHOW VOLUME STATUS` statement\.
 The statement returns two server status variables, `Disks` and `Nodes`\.
 These variables represent the total number of logical blocks of data and storage nodes, respectively, for the DB cluster volume\.

-**Note**
-The `SHOW VOLUME STATUS` statement is available for Aurora version 1\.12 and later\.
-For more information about Aurora versions, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.

 ## Syntax<a name="AuroraMySQL.Managing.VolumeStatus.Syntax"></a>

 ```